Hailey Clauson Bares Skin In Revealing Puka Shell Bikini On Instagram

-Hailey Clauson is sharing some of the photos from this year’s Sports Illustrated Swimsuit Edition on her Instagram page, and fans seem to be loving it so far.
+Hailey Clauson is sharing some of the photos from this year’s Sports Illustrated: Swimsuit Edition on her Instagram page, and fans seem to be loving it so far.
 An update from yesterday showed the model in a very revealing bikini that was made with puka shells.
 In fact, the top was made with a black string and the shells strung together, which left much of her body exposed.

 The bottoms covered up the model a little better, with side ties and a black fabric that was used as a base for the bikini.
 Clauson posed with water and a rock formation in the backdrop, as she tilted her lead to the left and also thrust her hip in the same direction.
-The photo so far has received over 8,000 likes.
+The photo has received over 8,000 likes so far.

 In addition, Hailey revealed that she decided to go back to being a blond in a cute new selfie that she posted three hours ago.
 The model pouted slightly, as she rocked pink lipstick and dark mascara.
 She wore her hair half up, with her bangs framing her face.
 Her outfit for the update consisted of a black top or sports bra, and a thin necklace.
 She also wore a couple of gold earrings, including one with a butterfly charm and a smaller one with a star.